theShagod/sleeplog-app/README.md

 ### Sleep Logger
 App that uses MySQL database to store your wakeup and sleep times.
+The app is deployed [here](https://sleeplog-app.herokuapp.com/).
 ### Install and Run
 `npm install`
 `node server.js`